 On Aug.
 16, CFLC will hold a dinner to kick off a capital campaign to build an administrative annex.
 The new annex will help increase CFLC’s tutoring services by 75 percent.

-Emily Goodman, an attorney in the Wilmington office of CSH Law, serves on the CFLC board of directors.
+Emily Goodman, an attorney in the Wilmington office of Cranfill Sumner, serves on the CFLC board of directors.